oscbco/ansible-nginx-reverse-proxy/README.md

 Role Name
 =========

-Role setting up Nginx as a reverse proxy for our node.js server
+Role setting up Nginx as a reverse proxy for our Node.js server and static server for our /public folder

 Requirements
 ------------